xphillyx/PostSharp.Samples/Framework/PostSharp.Samples.CustomLogging/README.md

 * the method returns successfully,
 * the method fails with an exception.

-Additionally, you can apply the '[LogSetValue]` to a field or property to create a log record when the field or property is set.
+Additionally, you can apply the `[LogSetValue]` to a field or property to create a log record when the field or property is set.

 ## What is being demonstrated?